VkumarStack/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-The Odin Project
+Adapted from The Odin Project

-Todo: Add a color wheel.